MrSmith33/nihlang/doc/vm_memory.md

 - Uninitialized memory access

 3. How to model address space if we use shadow pointers?
 Linear memory or individual allocations or both?
-   a) Shadow pointer stores the offset into the linear address space.
+   - Shadow pointer stores the offset into the linear address space.
      1. How do we get allocation metadata from the pointer?
-   b) Shadow pointer stores allocation index and memory offset.
+   - Shadow pointer stores allocation index and memory offset.
 This way we can access the memory through the offset immediately, but we still need metadata to do bounds checking, so no cache gain here.
-   c) Shadow pointer stores allocation index.
+   - Shadow pointer stores allocation index.
 Allocation metadata stores the data offset + size.
      This is the current one.
 But some features may require adding generation index to the shadow pointer to help find stale pointers.

 I decided to use 4 pointer kinds:
-a) Static memory.
+- Static memory.
 We only append static initializers to it and copy reachable heap allocations.
 Data lives until the backend is involved.
-b) Heap memory.
+- Heap memory.
 Used for dynamic allocations.
 Allocations can be marked as freed.
 This memory is wiped after each CTFE run, after reachable allocations are copied to static memory.
-c) Stack memory.
+- Stack memory.
 Stores stack slots of function frames.
 This memory grows and shrinks like a stack, so having it as a separate arena seems efficient.
 Distinguishing it from the others is useful if we want to detect dangling pointers to stack memory.
-d) Non-memory references like function pointers.
+- Non-memory references like function pointers.
 You cannot read/write through these, but you can call functions, or pass them to external functions.
 Can be used for unforgable tokens, for example for permission system.

 4. Only allow aligned pointers?
-   a) Yes (most likely choice)
+   - Yes (most likely choice)
      8 times less bits for pointer bitmap
      Trap for unaligned pointer store
-   b) No (Allow unaligned pointers)
+   - No (Allow unaligned pointers)
-      1. What if pointers overlap?
+     What if pointers overlap?
-         a) Allow that (most likely choice)
+     - Allow that (most likely choice)
-         b) Trap
+     - Trap
        Need to check in pointer bitmap if written pointer will overlap with existing pointers That means checking ptrSize-1 bits to the left and to the right of the target address This option is highly likely results in poor performance

 5. Why do we need pointer bitmap?
    We need memcopy/memmove instructions that are aware of shadow pointers